Eddie Cochran: Singin' to My Baby (1957)

-In the Summer of 1957 Liberty Records issued Cochran's only studio album released during his lifetime, Singin' to My Baby.
-The album included "Sittin' in the Balcony".
-There were only a few rockers on this album, and Liberty seemed to want to move Cochran away from Rock and Roll.
+In the summer of 1957, Liberty Records issued Cochran's only studio album released during his lifetime, Singin' to My Baby.
+The album included John D. Loudermilk's "Sittin' in the Balcony".
+For the album, Cochran worked with manager and songwriter Jerry Capehart, and wrote the songs "Completely Sweet", "Undying Love", "When I'm Mad", and Cochran original "One Kiss".